fardinkamal62/fardinkamal62/README.md

 ## Who am I?
 - Student of Computer Science & Engineering at [Dhaka International University](https://diu.ac) 🎓
-- Have a year of experience in the Software industry 👨‍💻
+- Have 2 years of experience in the Software industry 👨‍💻
 - Developed products for ed-tech, career growth and sustainability business domains in startups 🚀